 Gift Wrapping at Barnes & Noble - Volunteers wrap books and other items at various Barnes & Noble stores during November and December.
 Donations are made for the gift wrapping service and customers learn more about Books for STL Kids while they wait.

 Motion for Kids - This annual holiday party, formerly called Project Angel Tree, is a partnership project between the Bar Association of Metropolitan St. Louis (BAMSL), the Saint Louis Bar Foundation, the St. Louis Blues, St. Louis Cardinals, Saint Louis University and the Isaac Bruce Foundation.
 The party is for St. Louis area children with a parent in the Missouri prison system.
-For many years, we have helped this worthy cause by giving books to their reading corner.
-The event serves more than 3,000 underprivileged children annually.
+For many years, we helped this worthy cause by giving books to their reading corner.
+The event served more than 3,000 underprivileged children annually.

 Holiday Breakfast - Books for STL Kids sponsors an annual Holiday Breakfast.
 This event honors grant recipients, local partners and friends of Books for STL Kids.
 A video overview of the year’s activities is shared at the event.